logotype-antsroutelogotype-antsroutelogo-antsroute-whitelogotype-antsroute

 Dynamic rescheduling ✅ Yes ✅ Yes

-Time slot management Standard Dynamic (real-time time slots)
+Time slot management Dynamic Dynamic

-Integration of external routes Limited ✅ Yes
+Integration of external routes Limited Available

 3. Fleet and resource management